Marcia A. Angle, MD, MPH ’87 (maternal and child health)

 Chief Strategy Officer and Co-founder

-Chapel Hill, NC
+Chapel Hill, N.C.

-Phillips is an expert in consumer engagement and behavior change marketing and pioneered population health management programs in the UK’s NHS, where his exploits saw him inducted into the CorpComms 100 Club, an organization that recognizes the top-performing corporate communicators in the UK.
-In addition to co-founding Bluedoor Group, a digital health innovation and growth agency based in Chapel Hill, NC, he is a Co-founder and Fellow of The Institute of Healthcare Design Thinking, and a Co-founder of the non-profit Digital Health Institute for Transformation (DHIT).
+Phillips is an expert in consumer engagement and behavior change marketing and pioneered population health management programs in the UK’s National Health Service, where his exploits saw him inducted into the CorpComms 100 Club, an organization that recognizes the top-performing corporate communicators in the UK.
+In addition to co-founding Bluedoor Group, a digital health innovation and growth agency based in Chapel Hill, N.C., he is a co-founder and fellow of The Institute of Healthcare Design Thinking, and a co-founder of the nonprofit Digital Health Institute for Transformation (DHIT).

 An entrepreneur at heart, Lee is on the board of several start-up companies in the health sector advising them on their product development and commercialization strategies.
-He serves as Executive Director of the Lampidis Cancer Foundation and also co-founded the first conveyor-belt sushi bar chain in the UK in 1994.
+He serves as executive director of the Lampidis Cancer Foundation and also co-founded the first conveyor-belt sushi bar chain in the UK in 1994.